 - Information about the numbers of jobs in each occupation nationally.
 Some ALJs may inquire about local job numbers (e.g., by state or region).
 Remember that it does not matter whether work exists in the immediate area in which the claimant resides, whether they would actually be hired, or if a specific vacancy exists.
-Rather, it only matters how many of the jobs exist in the national economy. - The DOT codes for the occupations if they are listed in the DOT, and whether there are any conflicts or apparent conflicts between the description of the occupations in the DOT and your testimony.
-For example, if you cite occupations that are performed in a more modern way than described in the DOT, you should be prepared to explain the differences in how the occupations are performed now, including any changes in the functional requirements and/or descriptions in the DOT, or if not, how the occupations are consistent with the RFC provided.
-See SSR 00-4p and the section of this handbook titled "SSR 00-4p: Your Testimony, the DOT, and SSA's Rules" for additional information.
-For example, an ALJ may not rely on any of the DOT occupations specifically listed in EM-24027 to support a framework "not disabled" determination or decision without additional evidence from a VE.
+Rather, it only matters how many of the jobs exist in the national economy. - Any identification codes that the source you relied on for your response uses for the occupations you provide (i.e., DOT codes, SOC codes). - If you cite occupations that may be performed differently from how they are described in the data source with more modern processes and materials, you should be prepared to explain the differences.
+Specifically, you should be prepared to describe how the occupations are performed now, including any changes from the data source's description of the occupations' tasks and/or functional requirements.
+You should also be prepared to explain how you accounted for the differences.
+For additional information, see SSR 24-3p and the section of this handbook titled "SSR 24-3p: Your Testimony, Vocational Data Sources, and SSA's Rules" and HALLEX provisions including HALLEX I-2-6-74, I-2-5-48, and I-2-5-57.
+Remember, an ALJ may not rely on any of the DOT occupations specifically listed in EM-24027 to support a framework "not disabled" determination or decision without additional evidence from a VE.
 The occupations are:

 DOT Code Title

 209.587-010 Addresser

 249.587-018 Document Preparer, Microfilming

 249.587-014 Cutter-and-Paster, Press Clippings

 239.687-014 Tube Operator

 318.687-018 Silver Wrapper

 349.667-010 Host/Hostess, Dance Hall

 349.667-014 Host/Hostess, Head

 379.367-010 Surveillance-System Monitor

 521.687-010 Almond Blancher, Hand

 521-687-086 Nut Sorter

 726.685-010 Magnetic-Tape Winder

 782.687-030 Puller-Through

 976.385-010 Microfilm Processor